 Using a PR agency

 If you don't have the in-house time and expertise, you may want to retain a PR agency or a consulatant to help you.

 - A good agency will have existing media contacts, along with skills like the ability to write professional copy in plain English.

 - Your partners still need to be committed – and prepared to make time to help out.
 While an agency should be able to draft and edit articles, they will still need your input.

 - Partners and associates should still be actively involved in speaking and networking at events.
 If they don't know how to 'work the room', they should get training (once face-to-face networking resumes).

 - Similarly, if TV radio and podcast interviews are part of your PR plans, you may want to invest in media training.

 Select any agency carefully.
 If your firm is appointing a PR agency for the first time, consider starting the relationship with a project rather than jumping into a year-long retained relationship.
 That way you can assess the understanding an agency has and how they work.

 Don't underestimate personal chemistry.
 You need to feel you can do business with whomever you appoint.
 Check which individuals will be working on your account and make sure you have the right chemistry.
 Ask for client references and check that their media contacts are as good as they claim.
-Think about whether you need exclusivity – if the agency represents your competitors as well, who will get priority when a publication needs a quote?
+Think about exclusivity – if the agency represents your competitors as well, who will get priority when a publication needs a quote?
 A good agency should be adept at juggling conflicts.

 Over time good external PR consultants will feel like an extension of your business and you will probably spend just as much time speaking to them as you do to your colleagues.